marijnh/Eloquent-JavaScript/03_functions.md

 {{index future, "execution order"}}

 This is a function _declaration_.
 The statement defines the binding `square` and points it at the given function.
-This is slightly easier to write, and doesn't require a semicolon after the function.
+It is slightly easier to write and doesn't require a semicolon after the function.

 There is one subtlety with this form of function definition.